catlogy1-new/The-truth-behind-Aphex-Twin-s-first-visit-to-Japan/README.md

 This page documents verified evidence of Aphex Twin's 1997 Japan tour, including the Osaka Bayside Jenny show on January 30, 1997.
 Contrary to widely circulated misinformation, this article is based on verified primary sources such as magazines and original flyers from that era.
 This serves as a corrected historical record.
 Also, this is the official mirror of the code snippet from my Dev.to article.
 That's because it's a highly valuable piece of research that corrects a 29-year-old misconception in music history.
-For more information about Dev.to, please click here:[Proof of Aphex Twin's first-ever Japan tour schedule, which had been lost to music history for 29 years](https://dev.to/nekogaku/the-real-first-aphex-twin-live-pa-show-in-japan-osaka-bayside-jenny-january-30-1997-2533)
+For more information about Dev.to, please click here::[Proof of Aphex Twin's first-ever Japan tour schedule, which had been lost to music history for 29 years](https://dev.to/nekogaku/the-real-first-aphex-twin-live-pa-show-in-japan-osaka-bayside-jenny-january-30-1997-2533)

 he schedule for Aphex Twin's first-ever Japan tour—which had been lost to music history for 29 years—is as follows.